About Maria Julia Milesi

-Maria Julia Milesi is a senior associate in our international arbitration group, based in Washington, DC.
+Maria Julia Milesi is counsel in our international arbitration group, based in Washington, DC.

 - Representing C Power and Kenon Holdings in an ICSID arbitration claim against the Peruvian government, brought under the Singapore-Peru Free Trade Agreement in response to certain regulatory changes in the power-generation sector.